au-ts/libvmm/docs/MANUAL.md

 These limitations exist because for our current use-cases this PCI support is sufficient, however the functionality can be extended if needed.

+## Architectural support

+### ARM

+Both MMIO and PCI virtIO devices are supported on ARM.
+Currently we provide examples for QEMU and the Avnet MaaXBoard, as we have corresponding serial, ethernet and block drivers in sDDF for those platforms.

+### x86

+Only PCI virtIO devices are supported on x86.
+Currently, only QEMU target are supported due to a lack of x86 drivers in sDDF.
+We are currently working adding more x86 drivers in sDDF which will unlock more hardware support.

 # Adding ARM platform support

 The library itself is intended to need minimal changes to add a new platform.